Greywater Systems & How You Can Use Them (+Diagram)

 The Aqua2use Grey Water Diversion Device (GWDD) automatically collects water from your washing machine, shower, bathtub, or sink, then filters it through a four-stage system.
 This removes lint, hair, and organic matter without the use of harsh chemicals.

-Filtered greywater is then pumped to your irrigation system via subsurface drip hoses, keeping your garden green—even during water restrictions.
-The GWDD is compact, weather-resistant, and requires only minimal maintenance: a quick filter rinse every 4–6 months.
+Filtered greywater is gravity-fed or pumped to your irrigation system via subsurface drip hoses, keeping your garden healthy and lush — even during water restrictions.
+The GWDD is compact, weather-resistant, code-compliant, and requires only minimal maintenance: a quick filter rinse every 4–6 months.

 "Received a GWDD pump unit in 2020 and it has been performing top notch ever since...
 Top notch product!" – J.G.